dmbarbour/glas/docs/GlasNamespaces.md

 Description of namespace constructors:

 * *define (df)* - Introduce a set of definitions as a dictionary.
-Also is the canonical form for a fully evaluated namespace.
-Each name may have a set of definitions, but this *usually* must be a singleton set.
-See *Multiple Definitions*.
+This is the canonical form for a fully evaluated namespace.
+Each name may have *Multiple Definitions*, but is often restricted to the singleton set.
-* *mixin (mx)* - Express a namespace as a set of smaller namespaces and some latent translations.
-This supports composition and deferred evaluation.
+* *mixin (mx)* - Express a namespace as a set of smaller namespaces and latent translations.
+This supports composition and deferred evaluation of the namespace.
-* *load (ld)* - Evaluate an import expression (Expr), then apply an import list (TL) to the resulting namespace (NSDef).
-Supports modularity and metaprogramming.
-It's a staging error for load to influence its own evaluation.
+* *load (ld)* - Express a namespace as an import expression (Expr) and import list (as TLMap).
+Evaluate Expr then apply TLMap to the returned NSDef.
+This supports modularity and metaprogramming, but is subject to potential evaluation and staging errors.

 We'll generally want lazy partial evaluation for 'load' operations within a namespace.
 I develop a suitable *Evaluation Strategy* below.
 We might lazily guard against self definition via 'remove with warning' for the transitive dependencies of Expr.

 Description of namespace translations:

 * *link (ln)* - rewrites names and localizations within Exprs.
 This does not affect keys in 'df'.
 Default is empty.
 * *move (mv)* - rewrites keys in 'df' without touching Exprs.
 Default is empty.
-Two special destinations:
+Special destinations:
-  * move to NULL - quietly remove definitions
+  * NULL - quietly remove definitions.
-  * move to WARN (NULL 'w') - loudly remove definitions (warning or error)
+  * WARN (NULL 'w') - loudly remove definitions, emitting warning or error.
+This is useful to enforce assumptions about where definitions are introduced in a mixin.

-All rewrites in a translation are applied atomically, based on longest matching prefix.
+All rewrites in a translation are applied atomically, favoring the longest matching prefix.
 Translations are the basis for name shadowing, overrides, hierarchical composition, and robust access control.
 We'll also look at translations to guide lazy evaluation.
 However, multiple translation passes over definitions can be too expensive.
 This is mitigated by *Composition of Translations*.
 That is, we can heuristically choose to compose the translations then apply a single, lazy translation pass.

 ## Prefix Unique Names

-The proposed 'df' type makes it difficult to rename or delete 'food' without also renaming or deleting 'foodie'.
-To resist this problem, a front-end compiler should add a suffix to each name that ensures every name has its own unique prefix.
-For example, if we add '#' then we'd define 'food#' vs. 'foodie#'.
+The proposed namespace model makes it difficult to translate 'food' without also translating 'foodie'.
+To resist this problem, a front-end compiler should slightly modify names, e.g. adding a suffix that ensures a unique prefix.
+For example, if we add '#' then we'd define 'food#' vs. 'foodie#', and the two names can now be translated independently.

-That said, this isn't a hard requirement.
-We might report some warnings if prefix uniqueness of names is violated, yet allow it under known naming conventions where renaming or deleting the whole group is acceptable (e.g. both 'food#' and 'food#type').
+However, this isn't a hard requirement of the namespace model.
+There may be special circumstances where it makes sense to translate a cluster of names together by default, e.g. 'food#' and 'food#type#' or 'food#doc#' where the later items represent associated metadata.

 ## Translation Patterns